wxWidgets/website/docs/faq/general/index.md

 ### What is wxUniversal?

-The main difference between wxUniversal-based ports (such as wxX11, wxMGL) and other ports (such as wxMSW, wxGTK+, wxMac) is that wxUniversal implements all controls (or widgets) in wxWidgets itself thus allowing to have much more flexibility (for example, support for themes even under MS Windows).
+The main difference between wxUniversal-based ports (such as wxX11, wxDirectFB) and other ports (such as wxMSW, wxGTK+, wxMac) is that wxUniversal implements all controls (or widgets) in wxWidgets itself thus allowing to have much more flexibility (for example, support for themes even under MS Windows).
 It also